 Students who violate this policy shall be subject to appropriate disciplinary action.
 Such disciplinary action may include referral to drug and alcohol counseling or rehabilitation programs or student assistance programs, suspension, expulsion, and referral to appropriate law enforcement officials for prosecution.
-Refer to the Discipline and Penalties and Discipline Hearing sections in this document for information on penalties, hearings and appeals.
+Refer to the "Discipline Procedurs" section for information on penalties, hearings and appeals.